NNPDF/pineko/README.md

 #### Inherit Grids from Existing Theory

-You can reuse the grids from a different theory by using `pineko theory inherit-grids SOURCE_THEORY_ID TARGET_THEORY_ID DATASET1 DATASET2 ...`.
+You can reuse the grids from a different theory by running `pineko theory inherit-grids SOURCE_THEORY_ID TARGET_THEORY_ID DATASET1 DATASET2 ...`.
 The relation between the source theory and the target theory is non-trivial [5].

 ## Running `pineko`